Open a Subsidiary in Qatar

 Establishing a subsidiary is for sure one step further in the business field for all companies looking for expansion.
 International investors interested in opening a company in Qatar benefit from varied advantages and fast incorporation.
 A subsidiary can be established under the rules of a limited liability company.
 Complete support can be offered by one of our company formation agents in Qatar, on request.

-How to establish a subsidiary in Qatar – main steps
+How to establish a subsidiary in Qatar in 2021

 An LLC in Qatar must be formed with the help of a local investor or shareholders who will own 51% of the business.
 It is important to know that for full ownership of the business, this must be registered in the free trade zones of Qatar.
-Below you can find details about how you can establish a subsidiary in Qatar:
+Below you can find details about how you can establish a subsidiary in Qatar in 2021:

 - The company registration starts with the Commercial Registry and Trademark Department in Qatar.